dan-in-it/noxappbot/README.md

 **"Bot not responding to commands"**
 - Verify bot has proper permissions in your server
 - Check that the bot is online (green status)
-- Ensure you're using `/post_application` with administrator permissions
+- Ensure you're using `/noxpost` with administrator permissions
-- Make sure slash commands are synced (happens automatically on bot startup)
+- Make sure slash commands are synced (use `/noxsync` if needed)

 **"Interview category not found"**
 - Verify the category ID in your `.env` file